 Belles & Beaux - Chuck Hicks, director

 Since 1959, Harding's exciting pop group, Belles & Beaux, has performed a wide variety of music ranging from classical to country to rock and everything between.
 This popular instrumental/vocal group maintains a full schedule of performances including trips throughout the nation.
-Belles & Beaux auditions are held in the spring semester and open to all students regardless of major.
+Belles & Beaux auditions are held in the spring semester and are open to all students regardless of major.
 The 15 members receive scholarships.
 Rehearsals are held on Tuesday and Thursday afternoons from 5:30 to 7:00.